Naveduran/holberton-system_engineering-devops/README.md

-his is the repo holberton-system_engineering-devops readme file.
+his is the readme file of the devops.